openmsi/openmsistream/docs/source/user_info/troubleshooting.rst

 Logging
 -------

 For quick debugging, it can be helpful to reduce programs' levels of logging output.
 The command line options ``--logger_stream_level`` and ``--logger_file_level`` will adjust the level of output sent to stdout and to the logger files on disk, respectively.
-The default stream level is "info" and the default file level is "warning", but both can be set to any of the standard Python options ("notset", "debug", "info", "warning", "error", and "critical", in order of increasing severity).
+The default stream level is "info" and the default file level is "warning", but both can be set to any of the standard Python options ("notset", "debug", "info", "warning", "error", and "critical", in order of increasing severity), or to an integer value greater than zero for custom treatment.

 Missing .dll files on Windows
 -----------------------------